garrekstemo/Models.jl/docs/src/index.md

 # Models.jl Documentation

-This simple package contains functions and lineshapes commonly used in vibrational polariton spectroscopic experiments.
+This simple package contains functions and [spectral line shapes](https://en.wikipedia.org/wiki/Spectral_line_shape) commonly used in mid-infrared spectroscopy.
-The main purpose is code reusability for my own projects, but on the off chance that it is useful to others, it is available.
+The main purpose is code reusability for my own projects, but on the off chance that it is useful to others, it is available to use freely.
 These functions are best used together with [Optim.jl](https://github.com/JuliaNLSolvers/Optim.jl) or the global optimization package [Optimization.jl](https://optimization.sciml.ai/stable/) for fitting.
 It would be nice if models and fitting procedures were bundled together in the future, like the [lmfit](https://lmfit.github.io/lmfit-py/index.html) package available for Python (leveraging SciPy).